AllskyTeam/allsky/README.md

 			* The `overlaySize` setting, which defined both the width and the height of the constellation overlay, was split into `overlayWidth` and `overlayHeight`.
 Having separate values can be helpful when trying to get the overlay to line up with the actual stars.
 			* The WebUI **Editor** page must be used to edit the Allsky Website's configuration file since it performs various checks before updating the configuration.
 			* The **Editor** page should also be used to edit a REMOTE Allsky Website's configuration file for the same reason.
 A master copy of the remote server's `configuration.json` is kept on the Pi and automatically re-uploaded to the server after every change.
 See the Allsky Website Installation documentation for details.
 After you do this, the drop-down list on the **Editor** page will now have `configuration.json (remote Allsky Website)` to distinguish it from a local Website's file.
-		* Timelapse video thumbnails can be created on the Pi and uploaded to a remote server.
+		* Timelapse video thumbnails are now created by default on the Pi and uploaded to a remote server.
 This resolves issues with remote servers that don't support creating thumbnails.
 See the `TIMELAPSE_UPLOAD_THUMBNAIL` setting.
 		* Resizing the home page with the constellation overlay showing works better (but still needs work).